lesgreys/deepASL/README.md

 ## The Data

-- Training is taking over 1.5minute per epoch, best I look into using GPU with AWS EC2 virtual machine.

 #### Predict the letter of an image in American Sign Language (ASL)
 **Prediction type:** Categorical<br>
 **Data type:** Stationary/Images<br>